Boating Safety and Education for All

 Unfortunately, some boaters will get hurt or die while on the water.
 The Coast Guard reports nearly 5,000 boating accidents each year in the United States—causing approximately 700 deaths, 3,000 injuries and $36 million in damage.
 About 85% of all boating deaths occur on boats where the operator has not completed a boating safety education course.

-The all new California Boater Card education program is designed to increase boating safety on California waterways.
+The California Boater Card education program is designed to increase boating safety on California waterways.
 Check out these pages for boating safety and education information.

 The good news: Boaters can prevent most accidents by learning safe boating techniques and using common sense.
 California boating safety courses are designed to provide boaters with state specific boating laws and federal navigation requirements in many different environments to suit individual boater needs.
 There are home study, classroom, online and on-the-water courses.